ALCO S-6

-The Alco S-6 (specification DL 430) was a diesel-electric locomotive of the switcher type constructed by ALCO of Schenectady, New York; a total of 126 locomotives were built between May 1955 and December 1960.
+The Alco S-6 (specification DL 430) was a diesel–electric switcher locomotive constructed by ALCO of Schenectady, New York; a total of 126 locomotives were built between May 1955 and December 1960.
 The S-6 was an improved version of the earlier S-5.

 Design

 Visually indistinguishable from the S-5, the S-6 used an ALCO 251A or 251B prime mover rated at 900 hp.
 The locomotive rode on two-axle AAR trucks, giving a B-B wheel arrangement.
-ALCO produced a cow-calf variant for the Oliver Iron Mining Company designated SB-8/SSB-9, two sets were produced of this version.
+ALCO produced a cow–calf variant for the Oliver Iron Mining Company designated SB-8/SSB-9, two sets were produced of this version.